alex-negrete-ta/Maya-to-Nuke-Multipass-Composite/README.md

   qcui.main()

   You can select these lines and drag and drop them into your Maya toolbar to set up as a button, and be done.

+# The problem
+To learn data transfer between DCCs and software.
+This really encapsulates selections into a single library to open and use process in nuke.

+# The solution
+UI path selection and grabbing references.